 5Interactions with Organ Systems

-Intraperitoneal injections of approximately 1mL/kg (3.2g/kg) of Celstrus Oil to rats appears to cause focal necrosis of the liver within 15 days of supplementation; continuing supplementation appears to cause a reduction in necrosis within 30 days and after 45 days there are no differences between supplementation and control.
+Intraperitoneal injections of approximately 1mL/kg (3.2g/kg) of Celstrus Oil to rats for 30 days appears to cause focal necrosis of the liver.
+This was reversible as discontinuation of supplementation reduced necrosis within 30 days and after 45 days there are no differences between the supplementation and control groups.

 Celastrus paniculatus appears to have a potent intestinal relaxation potential, with the IC50 values being 240+/-20ng/mL (rat ileum) and 260+/-20ng/mL (human ileum) and reaching 99% relaxation at highest efficacy (10μg/mL) and having efficacy as low as 100pg/mL.
 This relaxation was reversible, and no desenstiization occurred after 10 consecutive administrations.
 While the sequesterpenes have shown inhibitory potential in intestinal cells, their inhibition reaching up to 31% at 1μg/mL is less potent than the whole extract.